 - 2.1.1 Banks fulfilling the following criteria as per their latest audited financial statements are permitted to issue LTSB without seeking specific permission of RBI in this regard: - i.
-CRAR not less than 10%. - ii.
+The CRAR shall be at least one percentage point above the minimum CRAR applicable to a UCB. - ii.
 Gross NPA less than 7% and net NPA not more than 3%. - iii.
 Net profit for at least three out of the preceding four years subject to the bank not having incurred net loss in the immediate preceding year. - iv.
 No default in maintenance of CRR/SLR during the preceding year. - v.
 The bank has at least two professional directors on its Board. - vi.
 Core Banking Solution (CBS) fully implemented. - vii.
 No monetary penalty has been imposed on the bank for violation of RBI directives / guidelines during the two financial years preceding the year in which the LTSB are being issued. - 2.1.2 Prior permission of the RBI is required for banks which do not comply with the above criteria.
 The UCBs shall submit the application seeking permission, together with the Prospectus / Offer Document / Information Memorandum to the concerned Regional Office of the RBI.
 A certificate from a Chartered Accountant to the effect that the terms of the offer document are in compliance with these instructions shall also be submitted along with the application.